frafall/service.snapcast/README.md

-# plugin.service.snapcast - a Kodi addon running Snapcast
+# plugin.service.snapcast
-Run Snapcast as a Kodi addon.
+Run Snapcast (client) as a Kodi addon/service.

 So far it's mainly compiling it for Libreelec on the RPi3.